 Then I saw something shiny lying in the middle of the street.
 Could it be?
-No, I thought.
-It must just be aluminum foil from a chewing gum wrapper, or the liner of a cigarette box.
+No. It must just be aluminum foil from a chewing gum wrapper, or the liner of a cigarette box.
 But I walked to it.

 It sure was looking like a diamond ring, though.
 But yeah, was it possible?